MuhammadMoazam/Crustique/README.md

-# Crustique
+# Maillard
-An interactive pizza restaurant website crafted with HTML, CSS, and JavaScript for seamless ordering and menu exploration.
+An interactive restaurant website crafted with HTML, CSS, and JavaScript for seamless ordering and menu exploration.